-Trainees will achieve QTS and will be enrolled on a Masters Programme with the University of Derby for the award of PGCE.
+A one year, full-time, or two year part-time school based route.
+Trainees will achieve QTS and be enrolled on a PGCE Programme with the Anglia Ruskin University.
 Training is majority school-based with some centre-based training.
-Training occurs at various locations across Essex so we take into account your home address to try to keep travelling time to a minimum.
-You will receive training on the general aspects of successful teaching and training around teaching your specific phase within primary.
+Training is a blend of face to face and online and occurs at various locations across Essex so we take into account your home address to try to keep travelling time to a minimum.
+You will receive training on the general aspects of successful teaching and training around teaching your specific subject in secondary or phase within primary.

-In school, you will work closely with a phase specific mentor and the ITT coordinator, who will meet regularly with you to assist you with your training plan.
+In school you will work closely with a subject / phase specific mentor and the ITT co-ordinator, who will meet regularly with you to assist you with your training plan.
 You will also have an external tutor who works for Essex Teacher Training, who will visit you in school 5 times in the year to check on your progress towards meeting the Teachers’ Standards.

 Trainees will have access to an online e-portfolio system and online resources along with face to face training sessions.
 These along with the excellent support from in-school mentors and tutors from Essex Teacher Training, will mean you will feel fully prepared for working in the classroom.
 Your teaching load will start small and increase gradually as the year progresses.
 The rate at which this increases will be decided by you and your tutors and take into account any prior experience.

-Assessment is via observations of your teaching, reflective pieces of writing and specific tasks relating to the different Teachers’ Standards.
+Assessment is via observations of you teaching, reflective pieces of writing and specific tasks relating to the different Teachers’ Standards.

 If you wish to train on the part-time School direct programme, this is typically for 3 days a week over the course of 2 years.
 The programme is very similar to the one year programme in terms of support and delivery, the only difference being that you will be in school 2 days per week and attend training on 1 day a week.
-The majority of centre-based training will take place in Year 1 and you may be enrolled on the Masters programme for the PGCE in Year 2.
+The majority of centre-based training will take place in Year 1 and you will be enrolled on the PGCE programme in Year 2.

 There is an optional additional support programme available, offered a few times during the school year by the Lead School.